 Golden Sponge Cake - Using the recipe included in the project manual, exhibit a Golden Sponge Cake, top side up, without frosting.
 The Golden Sponge Cake should be displayed on a disposable plate and placed in a zip-sealing plastic bag.
 Recipe found on p.
 117 of 4-H Cooking 401 project manual, at go.illinois.edu/4Hhandbook or from the Extension Office.

 French Bread - Using the recipe included in the project manual, exhibit a loaf of French Bread.
-The French Bread should be displayed on a disposable plate and placed in a zip-sealing plastic bag.
+The French Bread should be displayed on a disposable plate and placed in a zipsealing plastic bag.
 Recipe found on p.
 24 of 4-H Cooking 401 project manual, at go.illinois.edu/4Hhandbook or from the Extension Office.

 Fruit Filled Pie - Exhibit one double crust fruit pie of your choice.
 NOTE: Non-refrigerated pies only.
+STORE-BOUGHT PIE CRUSTS ARE NOT ALLOWED.
+CRUST MUST BE MADE FROM SCRATCH BY 4-H'ER.
+PLEASE BRING PIE CRUST RECIPE.
 A small slice will be removed as part of the judging process.
 Fruit filled pie should be placed in a zip-sealing plastic bag.
 Fruit filled pies are NOT a State Fair Exhibit option.
+The extra required activity is NOT mandatory as fruit filled pie is not a state fair project.

-Candymaking - No 4-H publication
+Candymaking - No 4-H publication - Candymaking is NOT a State Fair Exhibit option.

 Exhibit an arrangement of at least two dozen sweet candy treats.
 These may be from one recipe or from up to four recipes.
 Include a copy of the recipe(s) used.
 Candy should be presented on a disposable plate placed in a plastic bag or covered with clear wrap, or in a decorative container.
 Presentation of the candy arrangement will be considered upon judging.
+The extra required activity is NOT mandatory as candymaking is not a state fair project.